ramwarhekar02/Bubble-Game/README.md

-Here's a sample `README.md` file for your GitHub project:

----

 # Bubble Hit Game

 Welcome to **Bubble Hit Game**, a fun and interactive game where you hit bubbles matching the target number within a time limit.
 Increase your score by hitting the correct bubbles before the timer runs out!